Skip to main content

 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions:

-//* Use the APPGUARD_INIT API to register the callback function with the AppGuard SDK
+//* Use the APPGUARD_INIT API to register the callback function with AppGuard SDK

 let obj = AppGuardWarpper()